-Intermedia artist Dee Clark researches and designs labyrinths, creates temporary and permanent installations and tabletop labyrinths, and facilitates labyrinth walks.
+Intermedia artist Yadina Clark researches and designs labyrinths, creates temporary and permanent installations and tabletop labyrinths, and facilitates labyrinth walks.

 Labyrinths of New England began as a graduate research project at the University of Maine in 2012.
 Over 200 labyrinths have been mapped so far and over 70 have been visited and photographed.

 Labyrinths Visited (a small sample)